European, global and intercultural dimension in curriculum development

 As Law 4763/2020 was recently put in force, public Lifelong Learning Centres have not yet been established.

-providing initial vocational training to graduates of non-compulsory secondary education, as well as for holders of equivalent certificates
+1.a) To provide initial vocational training to graduates of non-compulsory secondary education, namely General Education High Schools (in Greek: ΓΕΛ) and Vocational Upper Secondary Schools (in Greek; EΠΑΛ), as well as holders of equivalent qualifications.

-ensuring the acquisition of equivalent qualifications by teaching scientific, technical, vocational and practical knowledge and developing the relevant skills to facilitate their professional inclusion and to secure their adjustment to the changing need of the productive procedure.
+b) To ensure that trainees acquire corresponding qualifications through the teaching of scientific, technical, professional, and practical knowledge, and the cultivation of relevant skills, to facilitate their professional integration and ensure their adaptation to the changing needs of the production process.

-Attendance at IEKs lasts the minimum (4) semesters and cannot exceed 5 semesters in total (including the period of practical training or work based learning).
-Training of graduates of Epangelmatika lykeia - EPAL (vocational upper secondary schools) or holders of any other equivalent certification of vocational education, lasts at IEKs from 2 up to 3 semesters (including the period of including the period of practical training or work based learning), provided that the trainees have specialized in the same vocational domain of vocational upper secondary schools or any other equivalent structure of secondary vocational education.
+Attendance at HVTSs (in Greek; ΣAEK) lasts the minimum (4) semesters and cannot exceed 5 semesters in total (including the period of practical training or work based learning).
+Training of graduates of Epangelmatika lykeia - EPAL (Vocational Upper Secondary Schools) or holders of any other equivalent certification of vocational education, lasts at HVTSs (in Greek; ΣAEK) from 2 up to 3 semesters (including the period of practical training or work based learning), provided that the trainees have specialized in the same vocational domain of vocational upper secondary schools or any other equivalent structure of secondary vocational education.

-Attendance at public IEKs is free of charge.
-To secure unhampered attendance and its completion scholarships can be granted to trainees of public IEKs of the Ministry of Education and Religious Affairs, upon social and financial criteria.
+Attendance at public HVTSs is free of charge.
+To secure unhampered attendance and completion scholarships can be granted to trainees of public HVTSs of the Ministry of Education, Religious Affairs and Sports, upon social and financial criteria.

-Different specializations are provided in IEKS that are based on local labour market and the developmental priorities of the national economy.
+Different specializations are provided in HVTSs that are based on local labour market and the developmental priorities of the national economy.

-The same Law allows IEKs to provide in person or distance vocational training, synchronous or asynchronous or mixed distance education and training, according to the Training Guides for the training specializations.
+The same Law allows HVTSs to provide in person or distance vocational training, synchronous or asynchronous or mixed distance education and training, according to the Training Guides for the training specializations.

-IEKs can organize foreign language classes for foreigners, aged 18 and above that are holders of equivalent certificates of those held by graduates of non-compulsory secondary education.
+HVTSs can organize foreign language courses for foreigners, aged 18 and above that are holders of equivalent certificates of those held by graduates of non-compulsory secondary education.

-Trainees that successfully complete attendance at Institouta Epangelmatikis Katartisis/IEK receive a Diploma of Vocational Specialization, Education and Training of Level 5 (certification is required).
+Trainees that successfully complete attendance at Vocational Training Schools/HVTSs receive a Diploma of Vocational Specialization, Education and Training of Level 5 (certification is required).

 Lifelong learning programmes at municipalities